-EBMUD's Special District No. 1 (SD-1), was established in 1944 as a subsidiary district within EBMUD, and is administered by the same EBMUD Board of Directors.
+EBMUD's SD-1, was established in 1944 as a subsidiary district within EBMUD and is administered by the EBMUD Board of Directors.
 EBMUD treats domestic, commercial, and industrial wastewater within the 88 square mile service area.
-The SD-1 service area consists of the cities of Alameda, Albany, Berkeley, Emeryville, Oakland,

-Piedmont, and the Stege Sanitary District.
+The SD-1 service area consists of the cities of Alameda, Albany, Berkeley, Emeryville, Oakland, Piedmont, and the Stege Sanitary District.
 The Stege Sanitary District serves the city of El Cerrito, the community of Kensington, and a portion of the city of Richmond.